revaturelabs/interviewquestions/Java/DesignPatterns/DesignPatterns.md

 - Define an interface or abstract class for creating an object, but let the subclass decide which class to instantiate.
 - Promotes loose-coupling by eliminating the need to directly interact with the subclass.

-- Steps to implement Factory pattern:
+- Steps to implement Factory pattern are:
 - Define an abstract class or interface
 - Define multiple child classes
 - Define a Factory class that creates the child class and returns the parent class reference.